-Measuring 6,747 yards with a par of 71, the Lighthouse course boasts a fine set of five short holes, two on the front nine and three on the back nine.
-Undoubtedly, the best of these par threes is saved until last, at the 164-yard 17th, where water protects the front right hand side of the green.
+The layout measures 6,338 metres from the back markers, playing to a par of 71, and it boasts a fine set of five short holes, two on the front nine and three on the back nine.
+Undoubtedly, the best of these par threes is saved until last, at the 151-metre 17th, where water protects the front right hand side of the green.

 My family and I stayed in one of the Lighthouse apartments for a few days and I had the opportunity to play both the on-site course and Thracian Cliffs.
 The apartments were very sparsely populated, but there were steady streams of tourist buses arriving and departing from the large and well appointed hotel: many of the passengers had sets of golf clubs with them and the course was busy at times.

 Lighthouse was a nice warm up to the much more spectacular and challenging Thracian Cliffs.
 It's a relatively open parkland resort course that is built on mostly flat terrain, which could sound concerning, but there are plenty of design elements that make the course interesting: undulations of the fairways and surrounds, doglegs, sufficient well placed bunkering, over water shots and holes that run in a number of different directions and rarely are they adjacent.